Practice Policies

 You will be removed from our patient list immediately when we have needed police assistance or have made a report to the police.

-The following are example of when you may be issued with a first and final warning or removed from our patient list dependent on the severity of the incident.
+The following are examples of when you may be issued with a first and final warning or removed from our patient list dependent on the severity of the incident.

 - Violence.